MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-bigcommerce-provider.md

 ## Prerequisites

 You need to have a sample store set up.
 Go to the [BigCommerce website](https://www.bigcommerce.com/dm/microsoft/) and select **Start your free trial**.
 Follow the instructions to set up your sample store.
-To remove the 15-day trial limitation, contact BigCommerce.

 ## Set up the provider
 To set up the provider, follow these steps: